-For example many old Rolex Submariners pre-1990 have dials that have a creamy patina on the hour markers that are prized by collectors.
-It is also worth noting that many vintage Rolex watches that have rare imperfections, like dials that have faded in the sun and are now a “tropical” brown color, are also prized by collectors.
+For example, many old Rolex Submariners pre-1990 have dials that have a creamy patina on the hour markers that are prized by collectors.
+It is also worth noting that many vintage Rolex watches that have rare imperfections, like dials that have faded in the sun to a “tropical” brown color, are also prized by collectors.

 Navigating the world of vintage Rolexes can be incredibly perplexing – especially when you realize that just a simple extra line of text on the dial or the fact that the text is written in red instead of white can make a watch command prices that are sometimes as much as $30,000+ extra.